 Mountains don’t give a flying fuck over your plans.

-You can plan your day down to the last detail— wake-up time, pace, weather window, snack breaks— and the mountain will still do what it wants.
-There are so many factors which you have no control over – sudden rain, hailstroms, frostbite, variety of health issues – stomach upset, periods, headache, muscle cramp – and n number of permutation & combination.
+You can plan your day down to the last detail— wake-up time, pace, weather window, snack breaks— and the mountains will do what it wants.
+There are so many factors which you have absolutely no control over –

+Earlier treks these things would completely put me off but after a while, I stopped taking this personally.
+I desperately wanted to keep it under control often by preparing & planning harder.
 But the mountains aren’t interested in my checklists.
-They’re not watching how many hours I trained or how many almonds I packed.
-They’re not cruel.
+They don’t care how many hours I trained or how many things I packed.
+They are not being cruel.
 Just indifferent.

 And weirdly, that indifference became the thing I trust most.